HanJammer/avfplayer/README.md

 ## Limitations

-Don't expect the videos to have exactly the same colors as on original hardware.
-Built in are some basic controls for the Phase and Saturation but there will be some differences.
+Don't expect the videos to have the exactly same colors as on original hardware.
+For now this is the best effort approximation.

 ---